Atmospheric characterization of HIP 67522 b with VLT/CRIRES+. VLT/CRIRES+ suggests a heavier planet and hints at deuterium fractionation: Discussion

 The velocity offset of $-2.9 \pm 0.2$~km~s$^{-1}$ from the stellar systemic velocity indicates day-to-night atmospheric circulation, as expected for a highly irradiated planet.
 The upper limit on equatorial rotation ($<2$~km~s$^{-1}$ at 3$\sigma$) is consistent with tidal locking and excludes Jupiter-like rotation rates, suggesting that tidal dissipation can already have synchronized this young planet's rotation with its orbital period.
 This is an important result for constraining star-planet tidal interactions.

-Our derived C/O ratio of $0.83 \pm 0.09$ indicates super-solar composition while our metallicity retrieval favours subsolar values ([C+O/H]~$= -0.8 \pm 0.4$).
-Both these results are in conflict with the work of \citet{Thao2024}, which reported solar C/O ratio but supersolar metallicity.
-Although their metallicity relies primarily on their 2$\sigma$ detection of SO$_2$---a species we cannot probe effectively in the K-band, this shows that we have a discrepancy as we cannot reconcile JWST and CRIRES+ observational constraints at this stage.
+Our derived C/O ratio of $0.87^{+0.05}_{-0.09}$ (isothermal) and $0.92^{+0.04}_{-0.07}$ (two-temperature) indicates super-solar composition while our metallicity retrieval favours supersolar values or [C+O/H] of $+0.6^{+0.4}_{-0.4}$ (isothermal) and $+1.9^{+0.4}_{-0.4}$ (two-temperature) .
+Our C/O ratio is in conflict with the work of \citet{Thao2024}, which reported solar C/O ratio.

 Note that our retrieved C/O and metallicity do not depend strongly on whether the mass uncertainty is included as a free parameter in the retrieval or is fixed, and we are therefore confident that they represent correct values for our isothermal models no matter the mass.
 However, our metallicity is strongly dependent on the presence of clouds: the higher the clouds (up to 0.1 mbar where they would hide the molecular signatures), the larger the metallicity.
 This degeneracy cannot be resolved by our data alone, but we note that there is no statistical preference for the presence of clouds as the Bayes factor is unity compared to a clear atmosphere (see Sect. \ref{ssec:Bayes}).
 If we can validate an independent estimate of the metallicity and the mass, we will be able to infer whether the atmosphere is cloudy with a super solar metallicity or cloud free with a lower metal content.
 We also note that the presence of clouds has an effect on the mass but of only 10$\%$ at most (as clouds change the radius by a roughly similar amount), which does not resolve our discrepancy with \citet{Thao2024}.